dlilien/Elmer-SpecFab/README.md

 Due to several bugs, there are tight requirements on plotting dependencies.
 For plotting, Matplotlib <3.6, >3.1 is required.
 Cartopy==0.19.0.post1 is known the only version known to work.

+There are also data dependencies.
+To make figure 3, REMA and Bedmachine Antarctica need to be downloaded to the general_data folder.
+Projection should be EPSG:3413, and each should be a geotif.